kmels/kmels.net/posts/topics/My favorite Pink Floyd songs.markdown

 simply the culmination of the songs' take off (from the start!).
 I like to hear this one when I haven't heard Floyd in a while, usually getting an exciting feeling.
 Overall enjoyment: 8.5/10.

- * **Summer 68**: This *must* be about a girl.
-I interpret it mostly as reproach.
-My favorite part is the beginning: "We said goodbye before we said hello", suggesting time could have improved history.
-It was one of the few lyrics completely written by Richard Wright.

  * **Echoes**: I think this might be my all time favorite.
 The very first note calls for attention.
 Special about it is, its